PSYC Major with ABA Concentration

 Students must meet the Douglas College General Admission Requirements, Category B. Applicants must be in good standing in the 3rd or 4th year of the degree at SFU.

-PSYC 4XX - 15 – Courses to be taken at Douglas College are:
+PSYC 4XX - 15 unit transfer – Courses to be taken at Douglas College

 Students must take all of the required courses (and achieve a "C" or better) in order to receive block transfer credit back to SFU.
 No partial credit is allowed.